 A computer uses 1% of the total energy in a home.
 As you see, computers are low on the list of what appliances use the most electricity.
 But keep in mind that many households don’t have a laptop or desktop computer.
 Family members use their phones, tablets, etc., to go online.
 Households that do have computers may want to consider putting their device in sleep mode or unplugging it to conserve energy.

+Now you know what appliances use the most energy.
+Consult the Colorado Project Guide for Appliances.
 If you’d like to find out what changes can be made in your home to reduce energy use, our professional electricians can help.
 Contact us today and let us help to make your home and its appliances more energy efficient.

 Attaboy Electrician Littleton serves the Littleton metro area with superior quality and reliable residential electrician services.
 Our certified technicians and Master Electricians provide professional, affordable service and electrical repairs.
 Attaboy Electrician Services does home rewiring, electrical installations including breaker panels, electrical panel repairs, lighting installation services, and appliance installations.
 Call us today at (303) 288-2269 to schedule an appointment!